-A ROOTS blower or exhauster must be operated within A ROOTS blower or exhauster must be operated within certain approved limiting conditions to enable continued satisfactory performance.
+A ROOTSTM blower or exhauster must be operated within certain approved limiting conditions to enable continued satisfactory performance.
 Warranty is contingent on such operation.

-Maximum limits for pressure, temperature and speed are specified in TABLE 1, page 12 for various models & sizes of blowers & exhausters.
+Maximum limits for pressure, temperature and speed are specified in TABLE 3, page 12 in the RCS-J Section and TABLE 5, page 17 in the DVJ Section for various models & sizes of blowers & exhausters.
 These limits apply to all units of normal construction, when operated under standard atmospheric conditions.
-Be sure to arrange connections or taps for instruments such as thermometers and pressure or vacuum gauges at or near the inlet and discharge connections of the unit.
-These, along with a tachometer, will enable periodic checks of operating conditions.
+Be sure to arrange connections or taps for thermometers and pressure or vacuum gauges at or near the inlet and discharge connections of the unit.
+These, along with a good tachometer, will enable periodic checks of operating conditions.

 PRESSURE - The pressure rise, between inlet and discharge, must not exceed the figure listed for the specific unit frame size concerned.
-Also, in any system where the unit inlet is at a positive pressure above atmosphere a maximum case rating of 25 PSI gauge (1725 mbar) should not be exceeded without first consulting the ROOTS.
+Also, in any system where the unit inlet is at a positive pressure above atmosphere a maximum case rating of 25 PSI gauge (1725 mbar) should not be exceeded without first consulting ROOTS.
 Never should the maximum allowable differential pressure be exceeded.